Bichromatic phase-control of interfering Autler-Townes spectra: Physical mechanism

 We start by introducing the new scheme on a generic model system.
 To this end, we consider a two-state atom with states labeled by $1s$ and $2p$.
 The states have the eigenenergies $\varepsilon_{1s}=0$ and $\varepsilon_{2p}=\hbar\omega_{2p}$ and are dipole-coupled by the transition matrix element $\mu_0$.
 In addition, both states are coupled to an ionization continuum with ionization potential (IP) $\varepsilon_\text{IP}=\hbar\omega_\text{IP}$.
 Following the experimental scheme in \cite{Wollenhaupt:2003:PRA:015401}, we mimic the potassium atom by setting $\hbar\omega_{2p}=\SI{1.61}{eV}$ and $\hbar\omega_\text{IP}=\SI{4.34}{eV}$ \cite{Kramida:2018}.
 Initially, we investigate the interaction of the atom with a corotating circularly polarized (COCP) bichromatic laser field, which is described in the spherical basis by its positive frequency analytic signal as

 The two spectral field components are characterized by individual amplitudes $\mathcal{E}_j$ and central frequencies $\omega_j$ ($j=0,1$), a relative phase of $\varphi$ and a common temporal pulse envelope $f(t)$ with unit peak amplitude.
 The spherical unit vectors $\boldsymbol{e}_{\pm1}=(\boldsymbol{e}_x\mp i\boldsymbol{e}_y)/\sqrt{2}$ describe left- (LCP) and right-handed circularly polarized (RCP) light, respectively in the $x$-$y$-plane.
 The first field component is tuned to the atomic resonance by setting $\omega_0=\omega_{2p}$.
 By absorption of two additional photons $\hbar\omega_0$, the atom is ionized in a (1+2) REMPI process which maps the dynamics of the $2p$-state into an $f$-type photoelectron continuum.
 Simultaneously, the ground-state dynamics is mapped into a $d$-type continuum by non-resonant two-photon ionization (2PI) of the $1s$-state by the second field component.
 Setting $\omega_1=3\omega_0/2$, the created photoelectron wave packet overlaps energetically with that from the (1+2) REMPI process.
 The scheme is depicted in Fig.~\ref{fig:fig1}(a).
+We note, that according to our full TDSE calculations, additional photoelectron contributions due to non-resonant three-photon ionization from the $1s$ ground state by the $\omega_0$-component, analogous to those observed in \cite{Nandi:2022:Nature:488}, are negligible in our scheme and hence not considered in the analytical model.
 In the following, we discuss the analytical expressions for the interference of the two partial wave packets derived in the Appendix. \\ The photoelectron wave function can be expressed as the product of an energy-dependent amplitude $a_n(\omega_k)$ and an angular part $Y_{\ell,m}(\vartheta,\phi)$ \cite{Parfitt:2002:JMP:4681b}: